-1. “I don’t always raise my eyebrow, but when I do it’s because my daddy just did.”
+1. “I don’t always wink, but when I do it’s because my daddy just did.”

 Baby fact: Babies learn by watching, and this tot is a great example of mimicking behavior.